Exploring ActiveMQ Artemis

 In other words, the developers need to ensure that client applications wouldn’t know the difference between ActiveMQ 5 and ActiveMQ 6.
 That has certainly been achieved, and even improved, with Artemis allowing multiple protocols to exist on a single TCP channel, and backporting those connectors to ActiveMQ’s port readout:

-That said, you’ll still find some gaps, such as a still-WIP JDBC adapter, and the absence of the EIP and normalization functionality that was provided by ActiveMQ’s inclusion of Camel Core.
+That said, you’ll still find some gaps, such as the absence of the EIP and normalization functionality that was provided by ActiveMQ’s inclusion of Camel Core, as well as limitations with the JDBC persistence adapter, even though it is no longer considered to be a WIP.Back to top

 For those considering ActiveMQ Artemis, it's worth considering the functionality you use with ActiveMQ 5 and ensure that it has been properly mapped to ActiveMQ 6.
 If not, ActiveMQ 5 is still in active development, with no planned EOL date as of the writing of this blog, so it might be best to allow ActiveMQ Artemis to fully catch up, feature-wise, to ActiveMQ 5.